-Data Controller (“the Company”): Acorn Synergie UK Ltd (incorporating Acorn Recruitment Ltd and Acorn Rail Ltd)
+Data Controller (“the Company”): Acorn Recruitment Ltd

 Introduction